UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/03_Bricks_snap_in_sensors.md

 By default the the I2C-1 Bus connected to the Brick connector of UDOO NEO is assigned to Cortex-A9 core and it’s possible to control them by Linux driver.
 If you would use Bricks from the Arduino&trade; core Cortex-M4 take a look at [Introduction to Pinmuxing](../Cookbook_Linux/Device_Tree_Editor.html).

 ## Barometer Brick - MPL3115A2

-Here you can find the chip's [datasheet](http://www.adafruit.com/datasheets/1893_datasheet.pdf)
+Here you can find documentation as datasheet, schematics, and montage plane in the [Other Resurces](http://www.udoo.org/other-resources/) page of our website, in the `Accessories` tab.

 ### Usage
 Barometer Brick is able to return `Temperature` and `Pressure` ambient values.